yanns/octopress/source/_posts/2014-05-04-slf4j-mapped-diagnostic-context-mdc-with-play-framework.markdown

 I'd like the share with this post one solution I found to use a Mapped Diagnostic Context (MDC) in an asynchronous environment like the play framework.

+## Edit (September 2014)

+Based on [one implementation from James Roper](https://github.com/jroper/thread-local-context-propagation/), I added one solution based on [Akka Dispatcher](http://doc.akka.io/docs/akka/current/scala/dispatchers.html).

 ## tl;dr

+This post provides two solution to propagate the MDC context in an asynchronous Play application:

+- using a custom Akka `Dispatcher`.
+This solution needs minimal change to a current application.
-This solution uses a custom `ExecutionContext` that propagates the MDC from the caller's thread to the callee's one.
+- using a custom `ExecutionContext` that propagates the MDC from the caller's thread to the callee's one.
 A custom `ActionBuilder` is necessary as well to completely use this custom `ExectionContext`.

 ## The Mapped Diagnostic Context (MDC)